Meet our team!

 Julie Ripoll moved to California, with her family, in 2012 after living in Austin, Texas.
 She went to UCSD to learn more about fundraising and development while volunteering in various organizations related to education or social justice.
 She worked at San Diego French American School, then opened her company “San Diego, c’est beau!” which helped newcomers settle in the Finest City of America and showed tours with historical and architectural sights.

-Prior to living in San Diego, she worked as a computer scientist at Marine Nationale, at Mairie de Mougins as a geographical information analyst, and was elected in the city of Pegomas as a councilwoman.
-Julie Ripoll holds a Master of Law, Economics and Gestion from Université de Paris Sorbonne I, and an MBA from Institut des Administration des Entreprises de Paris (IAE).
+While in France, she worked as a computer scientist at the Marine Nationale, as a geographical information analyst at the Town Hall of Mougins, and was elected in the city of Pegomas as a councilwoman.
+Julie Ripoll holds a Master of Law, Economics and Management from the University of Paris Sorbonne I, and an MBA from the Paris Institute of Business Administration (IAE).

 She enjoys going on a walk or watching a movie with her family, and making her own sourdough bread or baguettes in her free time.